Fort Worth, Texas: FM

 KLNO is a commercial radio station licensed to Fort Worth.
-Long-time Fort Worth resident Marcos A. Rodriguez operated Dallas Fort Worth radio stations KLTY and KESS on 94.1 FM.
+Long-time Fort Worth resident Marcos A. Rodriguez operated Dallas-Fort Worth radio stations KLTY and KESS on 94.1 FM.
+Four urban-formatted radio stations, KBFB 97.9, KKDA 104.5, KRNB 105.7, and KZMJ 94.5, can also be heard.
+A wide variety of commercial formats, mostly music, are on the FM dial in Fort Worth.

 Noncommercial stations serve the city fairly well.
 Three college stations can be heard - KTCU 88.7, KCBI 90.9, and KNTU 88.1, with a variety of programming.
 Also, the local NPR station is KERA 90.1, along with community radio station KNON 89.3.
 Downtown Fort Worth also hosts the Texas Country radio station KFWR 95.9 The Ranch.

-A wide variety of commercial formats, mostly music, are on the FM dial in Fort Worth.

 Internet radio stations and shows

 When local radio station KOAI 107.5 FM, now KMVK, dropped its smooth jazz format, fans set up smoothjazz1075.com, an internet radio station, to broadcast smooth jazz for disgruntled fans.

 Transportation

 Like most cities that grew quickly after World War II, Fort Worth's main mode of transportation is the automobile, but bus transportation via Trinity Metro is available, as well as an interurban train service to Dallas via the Trinity Railway Express.
 As of January 10, 2019, train service from Downtown Fort Worth to Dallas/Fort Worth International Airport's Terminal B is available via Trinity Metro's TEXRail service.